About This Chapter

 Lessons will finish up by introducing the production possibilities model.
 This model will be explained, so you can understand how it works, how it is used and why it is used.
 You'll study the concept and learn to use it to determine the most efficient production methods.
 In addition, lessons will cover the production possibilities curve.
 You'll see how shifts in the curve cause changes and discover the particular role technology plays in the curve.
 Thanks for watching our lessons!

 1. Economic Scarcity and the Function of Choice

 Discover the foundation of the social science of economics as we explore the basic economic problem of scarce resources and unlimited wants using key definitions that create a framework for understanding everyday behavior in a nation.

-Learn the most important concept of economics through the use of real-world scenarios that highlight both the benefits and the costs of decisions.
-Opportunity cost is a simple yet powerful principle that reveals how to make the best economic decisions possible, and it explains why people make the choices they do.
+Learn about opportunity cost, the most important concept of economics, in this lesson.
+Opportunity cost is a simple principle that reveals how to make the best economic decisions possible, and it explains why people make the choices they do.

 3. How to Calculate Opportunity Cost

 Learn the formula that reveals the economic value in any major choice between two possibilities.
 Every choice involves tradeoffs, and opportunity cost shows you how to measure these tradeoffs.